ankitrookie/web3-notes/Token.md

 And when user have 0 in account the account colses automatically.
 And for every token like : doggy, Dogy, USDC, USDT, I have each bank account.
 Statment would be something like this : whos bank account you want to open, and in what currency do you want to open bank account on.(doggy coint, USDC etc)

+If we create our own token and want to send it to someone, first we have to create account for them which happens automatically, then put it there.